Breaking Through Fitness Plateaus: Why EMS Works When Nothing Else Does

 Her results in 6 weeks:

 "The difference was immediate," Sandy says.
 "In my first Booty for the People class, I felt my glutes working in a way they never had before.
 The EMS made me realize I'd never actually been activating them properly.
 Within three weeks, I could see changes in the mirror.
 By six weeks, I had to buy new jeans.
-It was like my body finally woke up again."
+It was like my body finally woke up again.
+And the best part?
+No surgery, no recovery time—just real muscle that I built."

 The Science of Muscle Confusion—Done Right